wardellbagby/lyricistant/docs/1-getting_started.md

 ### The Platforms of Lyricistant

 First, it's important to know that Lyricistant builds for Web, Electron, Android, and iOS.
 In code, these are referred to as "platforms".
-Every platform includes a core set of common functionality and can also provide platform-specific functionality that makes sense for that platform.
+Every platform includes a core set of common functionality (the common platform) and can also provide platform-specific functionality that makes sense for that platform.
 For instance, Electron has special logic to handle app updates, while other platforms don't need that logic and so don't include it.

 Depending on the platform in question, platform code can run directly in the browser with access to the DOM (Android & iOS), in Node (Electron), or in a Web Worker (Web when running in Chrome or Firefox).
 This is important as it means that all the common functionality for platforms must be written in an entirely agnostic way.
 It must assume it doesn't have access to the DOM or Node, and instead use pure ES6 functionality.